“I will remember this period of my life as an awakening for society”

 Earlier this year, Hamilton surprised the owners of his first family home in Stevenage by turning up unannounced.
 “I drive by quite often and decided to knock on the door.
 It had changed a lot but the fireplace my father built was still there and the owners were very kind.”

-In 2021, Hamilton will achieve another lifetime ambition with the launch of his own racing team.
+In 2021, Hamilton achieved another lifetime ambition with the launch of his own racing team, X44.
 The champion won’t leave Mercedes but has just entered into the new Extreme E series.
-The all-electric, off-road platform is due to start in 2021, racing SUVs in parts of the planet most affected by climate change.
+The all-electric, off-road platform that staged its first championship in 2021, racing electric SUVs in parts of the planet most affected by climate change.

 “I’ve always wanted my own team; I just never knew when it would be.
 So when I heard about Extreme E, I jumped at the chance.
 Then, when I learnt what the series would be, what it means, what it will do, I knew it would create a powerful statement.”

-Intriguingly, the series will once again pit the seven-time world champion against his old F1 rival, 2016 World Champion and Monte Carlo neighbour, Nico Rosberg.
-Neither will compete as drivers but the contest still promises to be fascinating.
+Intriguingly, the series once again pit the seven-time world champion against his old F1 rival, 2016 World Champion and Monte Carlo neighbour, Nico Rosberg.
+Neither will compete as drivers but the contest still promised to be a fascinating rematch.
+Unfortunately for our subject, Rosberg's Team RXR would pip X44 to the post, taking the title on win countback after both pairs finished on 155 points.

 “The other car I have in Monaco is a McLaren, but I very rarely use it.
 I don’t think I’ve ever enjoyed driving a car on the road, however counter-intuitive that sounds for a racing driver.
 It’s very stressful and any journey longer than an hour or so is just dead time you don’t get back.”